The Gauge-Higgs Legacy of the LHC Run II: QCD and top sectors

 signature released by CMS~\cite{Sirunyan:2018ygk}.
 In Fig.~\ref{fig:HTdistribution} we reproduce their $H_T$ distribution as well as the distribution in the presence of two benchmark values of $f_{tG}$.
 We generate the relevant $ttH$ process merged with one additional jet using \textsc{Madgraph5}~\cite{madgraph} and \textsc{Pythia8}~\cite{pythia}, combined with \textsc{Delphes3}~\cite{delphes}.
 The two benchmarks each correspond to

 From Fig.~\ref{fig:HTdistribution} we see that our expected sensitivity is comparable to the Higgs study and not competitive with the top-sector constraints.
-This comes as no surprise.
-Figure~\ref{fig:OtGdiagrams} indicates that $\ope_{tG}$ contributes directly to $t\bar t$ production with orders of magnitude more events than in the Higgs sector.
-In addition, $t\bar{t}H$ production is plagued by large backgrounds, so indeed $\ope_{tG}$ and $\ope_G$ can both be neglected in global Higgs analyses.
+This comes as no surprise: the $t\bar t H$ cross section is phase space suppressed relative to $t\bar t$ production and its cross section at the LHC is measured to be approximately three orders of magnitude below that of $t\bar t$ production~\cite{ATLAS13tthObs,ATLASttXS}.
+In addition, $t\bar{t}H$ production is plagued by large backgrounds.
+This implies statistical limitations on measuring $f_{tG}$ in $t\bar t H$, so indeed $\ope_{tG}$ and $\ope_G$ can both be neglected in global Higgs analyses in the near future.
+There are projections, however, that for the 14 TeV LHC with a luminosity of 3/ab that constraints on $\ope_{tG}$ from $t\bar t H$ will exceed those of $t\bar t$ \cite{ttheventuallybeatstt}.

 \pgfkeys{/pgf/number format/.cd,1000 sep={\,}}